 When you turn your attention on yourself, either through calm thought and meditation, or through paying attention and even nurturing yourself, pain can emerge.
 You’re giving yourself the message that you’re important — one that maybe you never received before or didn’t receive appropriately.

 You have to be ready for that.
 You might not be accustomed to feeling vulnerable.
 Or sad.
 Or angry.

 3) Risk doing something, at least once a week, that’s just for you.

-[tweetthis hidden_hashtags=”#perfectlyhiddendepression”]Gifts to yourself don’t have to be big to make a big difference.
+Gifts to yourself don’t have to be big to make a big difference.
 It may feel awkward at first, but it’s so worth it.

-You can hear more about depression and many other topics by listening to Dr. Margaret’s podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive one weekly newsletter including my weekly blog post and podcast!
+You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

-My new book entitled Perfectly Hidden Depression will be arriving November 1, 2019!
+My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
-But the self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.
-More to come.
+But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.

 And there’s a new way to send me a message!
 You can record by clicking below and ask your question or make a comment.
 You’ll have 90 seconds to do so and that time goes quickly.
 By recording, you’re giving SelfWork (and me) permission to use your voice on the podcast.
 I’ll look forward to hearing from you!